Book review: The Boys in the Boat, by Daniel James Brown

 This could have been a great account of the trials and tribulations of many of the persons involved with the winning 8-man rowing team at the 1936 Olympics.
 The author does a good job of bringing the characters to life, and tries to put events in context.

-However, if you like your history leavened with cartoon Nazis, you may like this book.
+However, if you like your history a bit one-sided and leavened with cartoon Nazis, you may like this book.